Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

     "step": "surface_structures"
     ```

--   `heightmap_projection`: (Optional) What y level the start_height value will look for to place the structure.
+-   `heightmap_projection`: (optional) What y level the start_height value will look for to place the structure.
     Can be `world_surface` or `sea_floor`.

     <CodeHeader>minecraft:jigsaw</CodeHeader>